matrix-org/synapse/docker/README.md

 directory in the data volume and write the application service Yaml configuration file there.
 Multiple application services are supported.

+## TLS certificates

+Synapse requires a valid TLS certificate.
+You can do one of:

+ * Provide your own certificate and key (as `${DATA_PATH}/${SYNAPSE_SERVER_NAME}.crt|key`, or elsewhere by providing an entire config as `${SYNAPSE_CONFIG_PATH`).

+ * Use a reverse proxy to terminate incoming TLS, and forward the plain http traffic to port 8008 in the container.
+In this case you should set `-e SYNAPSE_NO_TLS=1`.

+ * Use the ACME (Let's Encrypt) support built into Synapse.
+This requires `${SYNAPSE_SERVER_NAME}` port 80 to be forwarded to port 8009 in the container, for example with `-p 80:8009`.
+To enable it in the docker container, set `-e SYNAPSE_ACME=1`.

+If you don't do any of these, Synapse will fail to start with an error like:

+    synapse.config._base.ConfigError: Error accessing file '/data/<server_name>.tls.crt' (config for tls_certificate): No such file or directory

 ## Environment

 Unless you specify a custom path for the configuration file, a very generic